Edward III of England: Parliament and taxation

-Parliament as a representative institution was already well established by the time of EdwardIII, but the reign was nevertheless central to its development.
-During this period, membership in the English baronage, formerly a somewhat indistinct group, became restricted to those who received a personal summons to parliament.
-This happened as parliament gradually developed into a bicameral institution, composed of a House of Lords and a House of Commons.
+Parliament as a representative institution was already well established by the time of Edward III, but the reign was nevertheless central to its development.
+During this period, membership in the English baronage, formerly a somewhat indistinct group, became restricted to those who received a personal summons to Parliament.
+This happened as Parliament gradually developed into a bicameral institution, composed of a House of Lords and a House of Commons.
 Yet it was not in the Lords, but in the Commons that the greatest changes took place, with the expanding political role of the Commons.
-Informative is the Good Parliament, where the Commons for the first time—albeit with noble support—were responsible for precipitating a political crisis.
+Informative is the Good Parliament, where the Commons for the first time – albeit with noble support – were responsible for precipitating a political crisis.
 In the process, both the procedure of impeachment and the office of the Speaker were created.
 Even though the political gains were of only temporary duration, this parliament represented a watershed in English political history.

 The political influence of the Commons originally lay in their right to grant taxes.
-The financial demands of the Hundred Years' War were enormous, and the king and his ministers tried different methods of covering the expenses.
-The king had a steady income from crown lands, and could also take up substantial loans from Italian and domestic financiers.
+The financial demands of the Hundred Years' War were enormous, and the King and his ministers tried different methods of covering the expenses.
+Edward had a steady income from crown lands, and could also take up substantial loans from Italian and domestic financiers.
 To finance warfare, he had to resort to taxation of his subjects.
 Taxation took two primary forms: levy and customs.
 The levy was a grant of a proportion of all moveable property, normally a tenth for towns and a fifteenth for farmland.
-This could produce large sums of money, but each such levy had to be approved by parliament, and the king had to prove the necessity.
+This could produce large sums of money, but each such levy had to be approved by Parliament, and the king had to prove the necessity.
 The customs therefore provided a welcome supplement, as a steady and reliable source of income.
 An "ancient duty" on the export of wool had existed since 1275.
 Edward I had tried to introduce an additional duty on wool, but this unpopular maltolt, or "unjust exaction", was soon abandoned.
 Then, from 1336 onwards, a series of schemes aimed at increasing royal revenues from wool export were introduced.
-After some initial problems and discontent, it was agreed through the Statute of the Staple of 1353 that the new customs should be approved by parliament, though in reality they became permanent.
+After some initial problems and discontent, it was agreed through the Statute of the Staple of 1353 that the new customs should be approved by Parliament, though in reality, they became permanent.